 Brave isn’t just the first Pixar’s fairy tale based movie, but is the first movie of the studio to feature a female protagonist.
 The movie is inspired by Brenda Chapman, the director’s relationship with her daughter.

 The movie is about Merida, the fiercely independent daughter of King Fergus and Queen Elinor.
 She is a brave and gusty archer who does not think twice before voicing her opinion.
 But when she refuses to get married and change her mother to bear, her actions bring chaos to the kingdom.
 She has to undo the curse before it’s too late.
-Most of the kids, especially girls would relate to Merida’s conflict with her traditional mommy.
-The film won the Oscar and Golden Globe Awards for the Best Animated Feature Film.
+Most children, especially girls would relate to Merida’s conflict with her traditional mommy, and the eventual acceptance of differences on both their parts.
+The film won the Oscar award and Golden Globe Awards for the Best Animated Feature Film.

 “Wreck-It-Ralph” is a favorite with gamers of all ages.
 The story is about the Ralph, a villain and his adventure in the vintage arcade as he aspires to be a hero.
 In his quest, Ralph travels through the various games, both old and new.

-“Wreck-It-Ralph” has everything that you would expect from a good animated movie- a witty script, amazing screenplay, empathetic characters and of course, the emotional payoff.
+“Wreck-It-Ralph” has everything that you would expect from a good animated movie — a witty script, amazing screenplay, empathetic and compassionate characters and of course, the emotional payoff.

 Kids of today’s generation have been missing on some of the most vital parts of childhood, all because of the technological advancements.
 But “Winnie the Pooh’ released in 2011, evokes the simpler times with its wit and charm.
-The movie pays homage to one of the best-loved kid’s characters of all time, Winnie the Pooh.
+The movie pays homage to one of the best-loved kid’s characters of all time, Winnie the Pooh and to the beauty of friendship.

 The movie is as gentle as the original Disney cartoon.
 It even encourages the pleasure of reading to children, with the characters interacting with the texts on the page.
 The movie is aimed at younger still, but even adults, who grew up watching Pooh movies were not disappointed by it.